-5 Statistical methodologies
+5. Statistical Methodologies

 We started our experiment with the traditional methodology of collocation detection.
-Previous literature [15] [21] [26] shows that various statistical methodologies could be incorporated in identifying MWEs from a large corpus.
-In this experiment, we developed a statistical system using these previous techniques and modified them according to our requirements6.
+Previous literature (Church and Hans, 1990, p.
+22; Dunning, 1993, p.
+61; Kilgarriff and Rosenzweig, 200, p.
+15) shows that various statistical methodologies could be incorporated in identifying MWEs from a large corpus.
+In this experiment, we developed a statistical system using these previous techniques and modified them according to our requirements.
 It is worth noting that frequency information of the candidate phrases in a corpus is a strong clue for labeling them as MWEs since it provides the evidence of more certainty of occurrence than randomness.
 However, for a resource-constrained language like Bengali, infrequent occurrence of candidates may not give any reasonable conclusion to judge them as MWEs (or Non-MWEs) because the size of the corpus itself is generally not adequate for statistical analysis.
-Therefore, instead of taking the frequency information directly, we took five standard association measures namely Point-wise Mutual Information (PMI) [15], Log-Likelihood ratio (LLR) [21], Cooccurrence measure [2], Phi-coefficient and Significance function [2] for extracting NN Multiword Expressions.
+Therefore, instead of taking the frequency information directly, we took five standard association measures namely Point-wise Mutual Information (PMI) (Church and Hans, 1990, p.
+22), Log-Likelihood ratio (LLR) (Dunning, 1993, p.
+61), Co-occurrence measure (Agarwal et al, 2004, p.
+165), Phi-coefficient and Significance function (Agarwal et al., 2004, p.
+165) for extracting NN Multiword Expressions.
 A combined weighted measurement is proposed for the identification task, which is helpful to compute bigram collocation statistics.
 We ranked the list individually based on each of the statistical measures.
 We noticed in the comparative study that the results obtained by the frequency-based statistics like PMI and LLR could not identify MWEs at the top position of the ranked list.
 Therefore, we posited that the lexico-semantic affinity among the constituents could unleash the dependency of frequency information in the measurement.

 Final evaluation combined all the statistical features mentioned above.
-Experimental results on the development dataset show that Phi-coefficient, Cooccurrence and Significance functions which are actually based on the principle of collocation produce more accurate results compared to direct frequency-based measurements like LLR, PMI in the higher ranks.
+Experimental results on the development dataset show that Phi-coefficient, Co-occurrence and Significance functions which are actually based on the principle of collocation produce more accurate results compared to direct frequency-based measurements like LLR, PMI in the higher ranks.
 So, these three measures are considered in the weighted scheme to assign certain weights to the candidate phrases.
 After a continuous weight tuning over the development data, the best weights for Co-occurrence, Phi and Significance functions are reported as 0.45, 0.35 and 0.20 respectively for the combined measurement.
 The individual score of each measure is normalized before assigning weights so that they fall in the range of 0 to 1.

-For each measurement, the scores have been sorted in descending order and the total range is divided into five bins (bin 1 signifies higher ranked bin).
+For each measurement, the scores have been sorted in descending order and the total range is divided into five bins (five ranks).
+Here, Rank 1 signifies higher ranked bin.
 The intuition is that the more the value of the statistical measure for a candidate phrase, the more it behaves like a MWE.
 The metrics used to evaluate the statistical systems are described below: